 Homemade applesauce is the best, right?
 You choose the apples you love, AND the rest of the ingredients too!
 You know exactly what goes into your sauce, your kitchen smells lovely, it is a fun afternoon project.

-Until now.
-The most time consuming part of this recipe is chopping the apples!
-Pressure Cooker Applesauce is SO quick and easy, you’ll be making this every week too.
+This Instant Pot Applesauce is SO quick and easy, you'll be making this every week too.

 What apples are best for applesauce?